-Chemotherapy leaves the body through urine, stool, vomit, and blood.
-Follow these safety tips to protect yourself and your family during chemotherapy and for 48 hours after your treatment ends:
+Chemotherapy leaves the body through urine, stool, vomit and blood.
+Follow these safety tips to protect you and your family during chemotherapy and for 48 hours after your treatment ends:

-- Close the lid before flushing the toilet. - Flush the toilet twice after using it. - Wash your hands well with soap and water after using the toilet or cleaning up body fluids. - Clean bedpans, urinals, commodes, or basins with soap and water.
-Wear disposable gloves.

-- as possible.

-- for at least five minutes and call your treatment team.

-- Wash your hands well after cleanup.
+- · Close the lid before flushing the toilet. - Flush the toilet twice after using it. - · Wash your hands well with soap and water after using the toilet or cleaning up body fluids. - Clean bedpans, urinals, commodes or basins with soap and water.
+Wear disposable gloves. - · Wear disposable rubber gloves when cleaning up urine, stool, vomit, blood, or clothes and linens soiled with body fluids. - · Wash any laundry with body fluids or chemotherapy on it with warm water and separately from other clothing and laundry. - If chemotherapy gets on your skin, wash the area well with soap and water and let your treatment team know as soon as possible. - If your eyes come into contact with chemotherapy, flush them right away with a large amount of lukewarm water for at least five minutes and call your treatment team. - · Wash your hands well after cleanup.